schemapress/Schema/readme.txt

 * Fixed datePublished and dateModified markups, make sure it is in ISO 8601 format.
 * Fixed Preview button was not showing in edit screen.
 * Extended the plugin settings extensibility with new repeatable field type.
-* Added new extension Post Meta box generator.
-* Added new fields to override values with defined post meta key.
+* Enhanced post meta wording and fixed typos.
-* Added feature to allow overriding headline, description and author name in markup.

 = 1.5.7 =
 * Added support for schema type CollectionPage for Categories.